YuanLinStudio/CaiyunWeather/README.md

 To alter a parameter, initialize your `CYRequest` object (recommended with `let` statement), and use `<route> = <value>` to make changes.

+Use `CYRequest.endpoint.url` to get the URL after your alternation if in need.
+Note it can be `nil` if your haven't passed in a token.

+> ### Work with `CYCoordinate`
+>
+> `CYCoordinate` provides several ways to initialize:
+> 1. with longitude and latitude
+> 2. with `CLLocationCoordinate2D` objects from Apple's `CoreLocation` Framework
+> 3. API related initializer and handler
+>
+> To get user's location or a pin from map, please use `CoreLocation` or `MapKit`.

 ## License

 MIT